-New York City is another excellent spot for food travel with a pleasant mix of high and low-end eateries to drool over.
+New York City is another excellent spot for a foodie vacation in the US, with a pleasant mix of high and low-cost eateries to drool over.

-From knishes from a street vendor and rainbow bagels in Brooklyn to $500 sushi at Masa, New York has it all when it comes to food.
+From knishes by a street vendor and rainbow bagels from a Brooklyn bakery to $500 sushi from Masa in Manhattan, New York has it all when it comes to food.

-Aside from the variety available at all price ranges, much of what makes a foodie trip to New York a must-do is its variety of cuisines.
+Aside from the variety available at all price ranges, much of what makes a foodie vacation to New York a must-do is its variety of cuisines.

 Pick almost any location on this list and I bet you’ll find a top-notch restaurant in New York City serving food from that destination!

 No, I’m not kidding.
-Disney World is absolutely a top 10 destination for food travel!
+Disney World is absolutely a top destination for a food vacation!

 For example, Victoria & Albert’s at the Grand Floridian Resort earned the coveted AAA 5 Diamond rating for the 17th year in a row in 2017.